aidencamilleri/NTSB-AvData-Case-Study/README.md

 ## Interpretation

 1. **Surface-Level Features**: These features can generally predict the cause of the accident with reasonable accuracy.
-2. **Influential Factors**: Temperature, crew age, wind velocity, number of passenger and flight crew seats, day of the week, and month of the flight are significant factors.
+2. **Influential Factors**: Temperature, crew age, wind velocity, number of passenger and flight crew seats, day of the week, and month of the flight are significant factors for the accurate prediction of accident cause.
+This provides a starting point for the focusing of mitigation efforts into preventing future aviation accidents.

 ## Model Issues and Future Work